sadaakisz/Elapsed-Flutter/README.md

 # Elapsed-Flutter
 An elegant and customizable pomodoro timer.

-Fueled by the need of making study and work sustainable.
+Fueled by the need of making study and work periods sustainable.

 Made by two college students at UPC. @sadaakisz and @TheRoro.